WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.approveSession(approveParams) { error -> /*optional callback for error while sending session approval*/ }
 ```

-To send an approval, pass a proposerPublicKey along with the list of accounts, methods and events to the `WalletConnectClient.approveSession` function.
+To send an approval, pass a Proposer's Public Key along with the list of accounts, methods and events to
+the `WalletConnectClient.approveSession` function.

 &nbsp;